Credits and costs

 DegreeB.A., Advertising, Penn State

-Dr. Albert A. Vicere is professor of business administration in the Smeal College of Business where he teaches courses in strategic leadership.
+Dr. Albert A. Vicere is the program director for the Master’s in Strategic Management and Executive Leadership program in the Penn State Smeal College of Business and a teaching professor of business administration in the Smeal College, where he teaches courses in strategic leadership.
 He has served as Smeal's associate dean for executive education, faculty director of the Smeal Executive MBA program, and director of the College's Institute for the Study of Organizational Effectiveness.
 His research interests focus on leadership development and strategy implementation.

 Penn State Smeal Advantage